RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 A question arises, "if the contract is empty (has no functions), why is the runtime code non-empty?"

-The [solidity](https://www.rareskills.io/solidity-bootcamp) compiler appends some metadata about your contract to the runtime code.
+The [Solidity](https://www.rareskills.io/solidity-bootcamp) compiler appends some metadata about your contract to the runtime code.
 More info about contract metadata [here](https://playground.sourcify.dev/).
 The opcode fe INVALID, is prepended to the metadata to prevent it from being executed.

-(The new solidity version [0.8.18](https://github.com/ethereum/solidity/releases/tag/v0.8.18) adds a compiler setting --no-cbor-metadata where you can tell the compiler not to append this metadata to your contract's bytecode)
+(The new Solidity version [0.8.18](https://github.com/ethereum/solidity/releases/tag/v0.8.18) adds a compiler setting --no-cbor-metadata where you can tell the compiler not to append this metadata to your contract's bytecode)

 ### In a pure Yul contract the compiler does not add metadata by default